Contributing

 Exposing your Interface

 There are varying degrees of user-facing interfaces from Metal.jl.
 At the lowest level is Metal.MTL.xxx.
 This is for low-level functionality close to or at bare Objective-C, or things that a normal user wouldn't directly be using.
 Metal.MPS.xxx is for Metal Performance Shader specifics (like MPSMatrix).
 Next, is Metal.xxx.
-This is for higher-level, usually pure-Julian functionality (like current_device()).
+This is for higher-level, usually pure-Julian functionality (like device()).
 The only thing beyond this is exporting into the global namespace.
 That would be useful for uniquely-named functions/structures/macros with clear and common use-cases (MtlArray or @metal).

 Additionally, you can override non-Metal.jl functions like LinearAlgebra.mul! seen here.
 This is essentially (ab)using multiple dispatch to specialize for certain cases (usually for more performant execution).